calltelemetry/calltelemetry/README.md

 ## Greeting Injection

-- Greeting Injection on permit or blocked calls.
+- Greeting Injection using native CUCM Announcements
-- Works on Internal or External calls.
+- Works on Internal or External calls
 - Injecting Announcements does not require Unity Connections or UCCX.
 - Greeting Injection does not change your intended callflow, even the CDR stays the same!

 ## Missed Call Alerts
 - Missed call alerts to email
-- Auto synchronization of all AXL users (add/update/delete)
+- Auto synchronization of all CUCM AXL users nightly
-- Add prefix to calling party
+- Add prefix to calling party to normalize outbound callback
-- Lookup name and match to internal callers
+- Lookup name and match Caller ID to internal callers
-- Bulk import of users if you don't want to automatically sync.
+- Bulk import of users if you don't want to sync.
 # You can host it any way you choose

 - [Vmware OVA Appliance](https://docs.calltelemetry.com/deployment/ova.html)
 - [Docker](https://hub.docker.com/r/calltelemetry/web)
 - [Kubernetes](https://docs.calltelemetry.com/deployment/k3s.html)
 - [Multinode HA Kubenretes failover](https://docs.calltelemetry.com/deployment/k3s.html)
 # 100% Private

 - On-premise or your cloud.
+Doesn't matter.
 - No tracking, analytics, or call home features.
+- Even Runs isolated and internet air gapped

-# More Tools
+# Even More Tools

 ## Remote Control IP Phones